spalit2025/Deep_research_structured_report/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Anthropic for Claude 3.5 Sonnet API
-- Tavily for advanced web search capabilities
-- Open source community for inspiration and tools

-## 📞 Support

-For questions, issues, or feature requests:
-- Open an issue on GitHub
-- Contact: [Your contact information]

 ---
 **Note**: This system requires API keys for Anthropic (Claude) and Tavily.
 Ensure you have appropriate usage limits and billing set up for production use.